20.5.25 - 3.6.25 | Week 5 - 7

 Chosen Composition / Progress :

-Out of the 3 compositions I made, I chose the first one to develop further - by adding other punk-ish elements to create a more compelling design.
+Out of the 3 compositions I made, I chose the first one to develop further - by adding more punk features and formatting accordingly.
+My first attempt at doing so included adding the body text, and adding background bits to certain letters and words to replicate a punk design.

 |